 General Course Information

-Course Code EDUC 4522A Course Senior History Curriculum & Methodology A (UG) Coordinating Unit School of Education Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact 2 hours per week, in addition to a 2 hour common lecture focussing on Planning and Teaching Available for Study Abroad and Exchange N Prerequisites Pass in 6 courses of History Restrictions Available to B Teaching students only Course Description The focus of this course and its companion Curriculum and Methodology B is learning and teaching theory and its application in practice for teaching.
+Course Code EDUC 4522A Course Senior History Curriculum & Methodology A (UG) Coordinating Unit School of Education Term Quadmester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact up to 4 hours per week Available for Study Abroad and Exchange N Prerequisites Pass in 6 courses of History Restrictions Available to BTeach students only Course Description The focus of this course and its companion Curriculum and Methodology B is learning and teaching theory and its application in practice for teaching.
 This includes planning, developing and assessing learning for diverse student cohorts in line with the Australian and SACE Curriculum requirements in this subject specialisation.

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesOn successful completion of the Curriculum and Methodology course each student will be able to: